wavemotion-dave/NINTV-DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V3.7 : 23-Dec-2022 by wavemotion-dave
+  * First pass at ECS style page flipping (aka bankswap).
+It only handles 3 pages deep so it's enough to play Major League World Series Baseball but not the more complex ECS-style homebrews.
+  * Improved error handling with better messages on-screen to help diagnose problems with missing roms, roms that are too big/complex, etc.
+  * Cleanup across the board - reorganized memory to free up more resources for the future.

 V3.6 : 24-May-2022 by wavemotion-dave
   * Added cheat support.
 Place NINTV-DS.cht into /data directory.
 See 'extras' folder.